More Than Brushing Your Teeth

-Of the various threats that your smile could face, gum disease (also known as periodontal disease) is one of the most common.
-It’s also the leading cause of tooth loss for adults in the United States.
-That’s largely because patients don’t always seek treatment in time to manage the disease before it extensively damages their gums and jawbone.
-Because of its potential impact on your long-term oral health, your periodontal health is a key focus of your regular preventive dental care.
-When necessary, Dr. Foust can perform deep periodontal cleaning, or scaling and root planing, to clear away gum disease-causing bacteria and help you maintain good periodontal health.
-Because periodontal cleaning and maintenance are more complex than regular dental cleaning, your treatment can require multiple visits.
-We’ll work closely with you to develop a schedule of care that is tailored specifically to your oral and periodontal health needs and preferences.
+Among the various threats that your smile could face, periodontal disease is one of the most common.
+Also known as gum disease, it affects millions of individuals every year and is the leading cause of tooth loss for adults in the United States.
+In many cases, patients don’t always seek treatment in time to manage the disease before it causes extensive damage to their gums and jawbone.
+Because of its potential impact on your long-term oral health, your periodontal health is a key point of your regular preventive dental routine that you do not want to miss.
+When necessary, Dr. Foust can perform deep periodontal cleaning, also known as scaling and root planing.
+This process clears away deposits of gum bacteria and plaque that are present beneath the gumline in order to help you maintain excellent periodontal health.
+Because periodontal cleaning and maintenance are more complex than regular dental cleanings, your treatment can require multiple visits to complete.
+We’ll work closely with you to develop a detailed schedule of care that is tailored specifically to your oral and periodontal health needs.